Undergraduate Programme and Module Handbook 2023-2024

 Excluded Combination of Modules

-- By the end of the module, students should be able to demonstrate both knowledge and critical understanding of :
+- By the end of the module, students will have knowledge and understanding of key philosophical theories relating to the issues given above.

 - grasp, analyse, evaluate and deploy subject-specific concepts and arguments

-- locate, understand, assess and utilise pertinent philosophical sources (and, where appropriate, sources from other relevant disciplines, such as history, political theory and sociology).
+- locate, understand, assess and utilise pertinent philosophical (and, where appropriate, historical) sources

 - express themselves clearly and succinctly in writing